Texas Craft Brewers Festival, Wild West BrewFest Pflugerville, Lager Jam, East Side Cool Party, East West Beer Fest

 Texas Craft Brewers Festival

 The Texas Craft Brewers Guild hosts its largest annual shindig in the heart of downtown Austin at Fiesta Gardens on the edge of Zilker Park.
-Back with a bang in October 2021, this sold-out event boasted over 85 breweries and over 200 beers, including two dedicated charity collaboration tents featuring Pink Boots and Black Is Beautiful brews from around the state as well as an exclusive Partners In Craft tent featuring collaborations between Texas breweries and other local businesses to spread the beery love.
+This hugely popular event usually sells out in advance, and boasts over 85 breweries and over 200 beers, and over the years has included dedicated charity collaboration tents such as Pink Boots and Black Is Beautiful, showcasing their brews from around the state, as well as an exclusive Partners In Craft tent featuring collaborations between Texas breweries and other local businesses to spread the beery love.
 With timed special releases spawning snaking queues of beer lovers quick off the mark to bag limited edition brews, this event really is a proper beer nerd paradise.
 With that in mind, be sure to arrive early.
 Expect a minimum 30minute wait for general admission entry unless you’re very punctilious indeed, so look sharp to avoid missing out on crucial drinking time.
 With so much choice on offer picky drinkers may want to go in with a game plan, or just go with the flow and wing it – asking around is also a great way to discover hidden gems.
 A solid selection of live music and local food trucks ensure that less dedicated drinkers are also entertained, but the TCBF really is all about the beer.
 This is a fantastic opportunity to try a wide selection of some of the best beers and breweries in Texas, and be sure to chat to the many friendly brewery owners and staff who make the trip every year.

 https://texascraftbrewersfestival.org/ GA admission $45, VIP $85, Designated driver $20

 Central Texas gets very hot.
 Central Texas is also known for making awesome lagers.
 While those two things are not necessarily related (I’ll save my TED Talk on the effects of German immigration to Texas and the influence of Mexican Lager and it’s contentious Austrian heritage for another time), they do come together in a way that makes the summer months here almost bearable – a fact the team behind the Austin Beer Guide felt was worth celebrating when they started Lager Jam nearly nine years ago.
 2021’s comeback fest sported over 30 local lagers, running the full style gamut from American Light Lager to Schwarzbier via multiple Pilsner incarnations and wild cards including Oolong Tea Lager from Meanwhile Brewing and Ride The Leichtbier, a collaboration version of this little-known German style by Oddwood and Live Oak.
-The festival has most recently been hosted by Spokesman Coffee Roasters, and features DJs, screen printing, and a pre and after-party for true lager aficionados.
+2022’s event comprised 18 exciting lagers pushing style and flavour boundaries, including Hold Out Brewing’s Hollywood Handshake Mango Sticky Rice Lager and Roughhouse Brewing’s Pink Drink American Light Lager with hibiscus, cinnamon, mint and vanilla bean, as well as more traditional offerings.
+The festival is regularly hosted by Spokesman Coffee Roasters, and features DJs, screen printing, and a pre and after-party for true lager aficionados.
 Admission to the venue is free and you can pay as you go, but the organisers do offer a $30 party pack featuring a commemorative glass, three full pours and various other goodies.
 Taking place in at the height of the heat in late August, get ready to get sweaty – that lager is gonna taste soooo good!

 https://www.austinbeerguide.com/ Admission free, Party pack $30